-Once you have spoken with your physician/midwife and you know that labor has started, you will be instructed to come to the hospital.
-Your physician/midwife may notify us that you are on your way.
+Once you have spoken with your physician/midwife, and you are instructed to come to the hospital, your physician/midwife may notify us that you are on your way.

 Upon admission to the Birthing Center, the labor nurse will assess your medical and obstetrical history, vital signs and labor pattern, and orient you to the Birthing Center.

 Fetal monitoring is done intermittently or continuously during your labor to assess the health of your baby.
 We encourage walking around and/or taking showers to assist in your comfort as your condition allows.

 Your care team, consisting of physician or midwife and nurses, will monitor your labor carefully and provide support and a variety of comfort measures according to your choices.